GSA-TTS/identity-handbook/_articles/team-roles.md

 - Facilitate and guide teams through UX explorations in studios/workshops
 - Collaborate with Product Owners, Scrum Masters, UX Writers and Engineers to receive feedback early (and often!) on visual design work
 - Review front-end improvements throughout the development process and support and provide feedback to Engineers
-- Write, perform and synthesize research methods that help to enhance various login.gov products
+- Write, perform and synthesize research methods that help to enhance various Login.gov products
 - Advocate for product improvements to Product Owners based on research findings
 - Create prompts, prototypes, and exercises that encourage conversation.

 ## UX Writer

-- Creates and edits content on various login.gov products and services
+- Creates and edits content on various Login.gov products and services
-- Write, perform and synthesize research methods that help to enhance various login.gov products
+- Write, perform and synthesize research methods that help to enhance various Login.gov products
 - Create knowledge articles and email templates in salesforce for contact center when a new app launches